 A green jewel and home to the fourth highest mountain in Africa – Mount Meru (4,566 m).
 Anyone visiting this park will be thrilled by the breathtaking landscapes ranging from the Meru Crater in the west, the Ngurdoto Crater in the south-east to the grasslands and of course the alkaline Momella lakes in the north-east.
 This park is often overlooked by visitors, worried they will not see that much wildlife.
-However Arusha National Park has such a lot to offer and dazzles with a perfect mix of flora and fauna and diversified landscapes.
+However Arusha National Park in Tanzania has such a lot to offer and dazzles with a perfect mix of flora and fauna and diversified landscapes.
 Passing the “small Serengeti” during a game drive, you are likely to spot peaceful herds of buffaloes, shy bushbucks on the edge of the forest as well as warthogs and zebras.

 Things To Do in Arusha National Park